GoogleChrome/web.dev/src/site/content/en/media/add-media/index.md

 In this section you'll learn how to embed a media file in a web page using the `<video>` and `<source>` tags, how to add captions to a video for the hearing-impaired, and some general concepts for using media frameworks.
-Additionally, you'll learn about best practices when using autoplay, using preload to speed up playback start, and we will discuss how we built an updated demo PWA with offline adaptive streaming capabilities called Kino.
+Additionally, you'll learn about using preload to speed up playback start, and we will discuss how we built an updated demo PWA with offline adaptive streaming capabilities called Kino.

 This section assumes you have a video file that is ready for embedding in a web page.
 A `.mov` file downloaded from a camera will not work—if that's all you